-131. Diebold & Li $(2006)^7$ extend this Nelson-Siegel model by incorporating a change process through calendar time t.
+131. Diebold & Li (2006) extend this Nelson-Siegel model by incorporating a change process through calendar time t.
 This enables them to forecast future yield curves.
-Compared with Nelson-Siegel, Smith & Wilson $(2001)^8$ start the other way around.
+Compared with Nelson-Siegel, Smith & Wilson (2001) start the other way around.
 They propose a model for the present value function, from which the yield and forward intensity function follow.
-The specification of this present value function needs a special type of function, known as Wilson function, that we will focus on next.
+The specification of this present value function needs a special type of function, known as Wilson function, which we will focus on next.